bhuvi3/camera_trap_animal_classification/README.md

 If any of the above commands do not run, please run these commands as root user.

-After successfull installation of the docker, run the following commands to install the python libraries inside the docker environment:
+After successful installation of the docker, run the following commands to install the python libraries inside the docker environment:
 ```
 pip install pandas
 pip install scikit-learn